Akira Kurosawa

-In 1990, he accepted the Academy Award for Lifetime Achievement.
-Posthumously, he was named "Asian of the Century" in the "Arts, Literature, and Culture" category by AsianWeek magazine and CNN, cited there as being among the five people who most prominently contributed to the improvement of Asia in the 20th century.
-His career has been honored by many retrospectives, critical studies and biographies in both print and video, and by releases in many consumer media.
+In 1990, Kurosawa accepted the Academy Award for Lifetime Achievement.
+He was posthumously named "Asian of the Century" in the "Arts, Literature, and Culture" category by AsianWeek magazine and CNN, who cited him as one of the five people who most prominently contributed to the improvement of Asia in the 20th century.
+His career has been honored by many releases in many consumer media in addition to retrospectives, critical studies, and biographies in both print and video.